multiplexd/doas/README.md

 ## License

-The source code files `persist.c`, `persist.h`, `shadowauth.c` and `shadowauth.h` are
+The source code files `persist.c`, `persist.h`, `shadowauth.c` and
-Copyright (c) multiplexd; please see the files for license details.
+`shadowauth.h` are Copyright (c) multi; please see the files for license details.

-All other source code files in the top level directory and the man pages are Copyright (c) Ted Unangst with adaptions by multiplexd; please see the files for license details.
+All other source code files in the top level directory and the man pages are Copyright (c) Ted Unangst with adaptions by multi; please see the files for license details.

-All files in the [bsd-compat](bsd-compat) directory are Copyright (c) their respective authors, with adaptions by multiplexd; please see the individual files for license details.
+All files in the [bsd-compat](bsd-compat) directory are Copyright (c) their respective authors, with adaptions by multi; please see the individual files for license details.